origamisaturn/KAGP/mkdocs/docs/index.md

-# PLACEHOLDER
+# KAGP - Kerbal Ascent Guidance Procedure

-PLACEHOLDER is an ascent guidance program for single-stage spacecraft in Kerbal Space Program.
+KAGP is an ascent autopilot for single-stage spacecraft in Kerbal Space Program.

 ## Install